getsolus/solus-site.github.io/content/blog/2018-10-10-improving-community-engagement.md

 ### News

 The team should be enabled to share news about Solus with the entire community, with overall less of everything.
 Less accounts, clicks, copy / pasting, and time spent.
-To do this, I intend to create an open source backend which we can tie into various frontends, whether that's web-based or even on IRC (like with a plugin for the [IRC bot I'm developing](https://github.com/JoshStrobl/narwhal)).
+To do this, the intent is to create an open source backend which we can tie into various frontends, whether that's web-based or even on IRC (like with a plugin for the [IRC bot I'm developing](https://github.com/JoshStrobl/narwhal)).
 It should be able to post to as many platforms as possible, such as:

 - Facebook
 - Flarum